The Wildland Urban Interface

 From a wildfire point of view it is EXPLOSIVE!

-The Kaiser S2-4 capitalizes on it's over 25 feet of reach, and unparalleled adaptation to terrain, in conjunction with the Promac LDM40 forest masticator to create a much healthier forest while minimizing impacts.
+Using a "spider" in conjunction with the forest masticator creates a much healthier forest while minimizing impacts.

 The end result left the land owner almost speechless!